This page is a work in progress…

 Rowan Atkinson explains what free speech is and what it isn’t:

-The freedom to say that which society deems non-controversial has been enjoyed by every society in history.
+The freedom to say that which a given society deems non-controversial has been enjoyed by every society in history.
 Free speech only has meaning when it applies to speech that society finds controversial, rude, wrong, and/or offensive.

 To be continued…